We’ve identified the most common problems and how we can help tackle them.

-Our experience tells us that more homeowners complain about moss on their lawn than any other lawn problem.
+Homeowners complain more about moss on their lawn than any other lawn problem.

-Moss thrives in damp and shady areas; lawns usually affected are those with heavy surface thatch or clay soil.
+Moss thrives in damp and shady areas.
+Lawns usually affected are those with heavy surface thatch or compacted soils.
 Apart from thatch and soil compaction the most common cause of moss on lawns is mowing too short.
 It is important never to cut your lawn less than 25mm (1”) unless, of course, you like moss on your lawn.
+This is because lawn grasses struggle to survive when cut very short.

-Lawn raking, carried out using a leaf rake or a small raking machine, is a good way of removing moss present from a lawn.
-Scarification and Hollow Tine Aeration remove thatch.
+Lawn raking will remove the moss in a lawn.
 In short, lawn raking reduces the effect – moss.
-Scarification and Aeration reduces the cause –thatch.
+Scarification and aeration reduces the cause –thatch.

 Moss control is included in the Nutragreen autumn/winter seasonal treatment.
 It works by dehydrating the moss, turning it black and bringing it under control.

-However, nothing deals with moss better than Scarification and Aeration.
-Don’t forget and not cutting your lawn too short.
+Nothing treats moss better than scarification and aeration and of course, don't cut your lawn too short.

 Lawn disease comes in many forms; it is generally caused by fungus which attacks the grass and deprives it of vital nutrients.
-Red Thread is the most common disease, as well as Fusarium, Leaf Spot, Snow Mould and Rust, to name a few.
+Red Thread is the most common disease, as well as Fusarium, Leaf Spot, Snow Mould and Rust.
 They can all affect the lawn, causing discolouration, weakening of the plant and ultimately killing it altogether.

 It is recognised by a pink/reddish tint on the grass blade.
 Upon closer inspection, very fine needles can be identified protruding from the grass blades.
 In very severe cases you will see pink mycelium, almost like small flocks of cotton wool.

-Although high humidity is the main cause of Red Thread, it can also be seen in lawns that are suffering from plant stress.
-This is usually caused by: poor cutting regime, drought, thatch, compaction, or lack of feeding.
-By ensuring a good care programme of feeding, cutting with a sharp blade on the mower, thatch reduction and aeration, this will help to keep it in check.
+Although high humidity is the main cause of Red Thread.
+It can also be seen in lawns affected by: poor cutting regime, drought, thatch, compaction, or lack of feeding.
+Regular lawn treatments, correct mowing and programmes which reduce thatch will help to keep it in check.

 Microdochium Patch (Fusarium) is another very common lawn disease, seen mainly, but not exclusively, during the autumn and winter months.
 This is a cool weather disease and enjoys persistent drizzle and foggy/misty conditions with low air movement.